stevekm/fastq-split/README.md

 You can download a pre-built binary from the Releases page [here](https://github.com/stevekm/fastq-split/releases).

-You can get it from Docker Hub here: (coming soon)
+You can get it from Docker Hub [here](https://hub.docker.com/repository/docker/stevekm/fastq-split/tags?page=1&ordering=last_updated).

 You can build it from source with Go version 1.20+